section-engineering-education/engineering-education/content/articles/recover-deleted-files-with-foremost/index.md

 ### Prerequisites

-To understand this article a reader needs to:
+To understand this article a reader needs to have:

-- Have Kali Linux or any other Linux distribution installed.
+- Kali Linux or any other Linux distribution installed.
-- Have prior knowledge of the basic commands in the Linux terminal.
+- Prior knowledge of the basic commands in the Linux terminal.

 Check the following article to understand the prerequisites.
 [Getting started with kali linux](https://www.section.io/engineering-education/getting-started-with-kali-linux/)